davidtso1219/CSE120-Notes/chapter_18.md

 ## Keywords

-1. Page Table: a _per-process_ data structure to store **address translations** for mapping virtual page number to physical page number
-2. Virtual Page Number (VPN): the number of the virtual page
+1. Virtual Page Number (VPN): the number of the virtual page
-3. Physical Frame Number (PFN): the number of the physical page, also known as the physical page number (PPN)
+2. Physical Frame Number (PFN): the number of the physical page, also known as the physical page number (PPN)
-4. Page Table Entry (PTE): an entry in the page table
+3. Page Table Entry (PTE): an entry in the page table
-5. Swap: swapping parts of the address space that are rarely used to the disk
+4. Swap: swapping parts of the address space that are rarely used to the disk